-UPMC Hillman Cancer Center at San Pietro FBF: Information for Patients and Visitors
+UPMC Hillman Cancer Center Villa Maria: Information for Patients and Visitors

 Insurance and Conventions

-UPMC Hillman Cancer Center San Pietro FBF has an agreement with the National Health System (NHS) and has agreements with major insurance companies.
+UPMC Hillman Cancer Center Villa Maria has an agreement with the National Health System (SSN) and has agreements with various insurance companies.

 How to Access the Center

-During the acceptance phase, you will be shown the methods of processing your personal data, according to current legislation (Legislative Decree no. 196 of 2003, EU Regulation 2016/679, Legislative Decree no. 101 of 2018).
+At the end of the first radiotherapy visit, it will be the responsibility of the radiotherapist to book for you the simulation CT, which is the first phase of radiotherapy treatment.
+During the acceptance phase, then, you will be shown the rights and duties of the patient.
+In addition, you will be made aware of the methods of processing your personal data, in line with current legislation (Legislative Decree no. 196 of 2003, EU Regulation 2016/679, Legislative Decree no. 101 of 2018).

-- Examinations and diagnostic tests already performed regarding the oncological disease.
+- Examinations and diagnostic tests performed previously and related to the clinical case in question.

-In line with current national Covid-19 guidelines, all patients, visitors and staff must wear a mask inside the Center.
+In line with current national guidelines for containing the spread of COVID-19, all patients, visitors and staff must wear a mask inside the Center.

-Smoking and the use of electronic cigarettes are strictly prohibited in all areas of the Center and near the entrance.
+Smoking and the use of electronic cigarettes are strictly prohibited in all areas of the facility and near the entrance.

 Rights and Obligations of the Patient